Lawyers For Accidents With Poorly Maintained Trucks

 Inadequate truck maintenance common cause of trucking accidents, and it is why regulations governing maintenance have been codified into law.
 Under FMCSA Regulation §396.11, truck companies must maintain accurate inspection reports for their vehicles.
 Upon completion of a single’s day work, a truck driver is expected to fill out an inspection report under this statute’s language.

-Here are some other common examples of inadequate truck maintenance that result in accidents with injuries or fatalities:
+Here are some other typical examples of inadequate truck maintenance that result in accidents with injuries or fatalities:

 - Failing to replace or fill tires